awsdocs/amazon-eks-user-guide/doc_source/access-entries.md

 Each cluster has an *authentication mode*\.
 The authentication mode determines which methods you can use to allow IAM principals to access Kubernetes objects on your cluster\.
 There are three authentication modes\.

+**Important**
+Once the access entry method is enabled, it cannot be disabled\.
+If the `ConfigMap` method is not enabled during cluster creation, it cannot be enabled later\.
+All clusters created before the introduction of access entries have the `ConfigMap` method enabled\.

 The `aws-auth` `ConfigMap` inside the cluster
 This is the original authentication mode for Amazon EKS clusters\.
 The IAM principal that created the cluster is the initial user that can access the cluster by using `kubectl`\.
 The initial user must add other users to the list in the `aws-auth` `ConfigMap` and assign permissions that affect the other users within the cluster\.
 These other users can't manage or remove the initial user, as there isn't an entry in the `ConfigMap` to manage\.